LVLM-COUNT: Enhancing the Counting Ability of Large Vision-Language Models: LVLM-Count

-Although we employ GroundingDINO---a state-of-the-art model for grounding and detection---it lacks the flexibility and robustness of LVLMs when generalizing to unseen data and complex concepts.
+\textbf{Robustness to the Accuracy of Area Detection and Target Segmentation Stages.} Although we employ GroundingDINO---a state-of-the-art model for grounding and detection---it lacks the flexibility and robustness of LVLMs when generalizing to unseen data and complex concepts.
 Consequently, we minimizes dependence on the accuracy of the detection model used for area detection and target segmentation.
 Rather than prioritizing accuracy, we emphasize: i) not missing any region containing objects of interest during area detection, and ii) not missing segmentation masks for any objects of interest during target segmentation.
 These objectives are easily achieved by setting GroundingDINO's detection threshold to a very low value in both stages.

 A low threshold may lead to false positives.
 In area detection, this could result in regions that contain no objects of interest.
 However, since counting is performed by the LVLM in the final stage, these regions will be ignored.
 For target segmentation, false positive masks might occur, but the consequence is that some irrelevant objects will be protected from being cut by the division lines, just as the objects of interest are.
 Furthermore, as we will demonstrate in subsequent sections, all masks are removed from the sub-images after division, ensuring no noise propagates from this stage to the LVLM-based counting stage.